Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Asymptotically de Sitter spaces: generalized static model

-In view of the bicharacteristic flow on Kerr-de Sitter space (which, unlike the non-rotating de Sitter-Schwarzschild black holes, does not have this precise radial point structure), it is important to be slightly more general, as in \cite[Section~2.2]{Va12}.
-Thus, we assume that $dp$ does not vanish where $p$ does, i.e.\ at $\Sigma$, and is linearly independent of $d\tau$ at $\{\tau=0,p=0\}=\Sigma\cap\Sb^*_XM$, so $\Sigma$ is a smooth submanifold of $\Sb^*M$ transversal to $\Sb^*_XM$, and for $L$ assume simply that $L=L_+\cup L_-$, $L_\pm$ smooth disjoint submanifolds of $\Sb^*_X M$, given by $\cL_\pm\cap\Sb^*_XM$ where $\cL_\pm$ are smooth disjoint submanifolds\footnote{These play the role of the two halves of the conormal bundles of event horizons.} of $\Sigma$ transversal to $\Sb^*_X M$, defined locally near $\Sb^*_X M$, with $\tilde\rho^{m-1}\sH_p$ tangent to $\cL_\pm$, with a homogeneous degree zero quadratic defining function\footnote{That is, $\rho_0$ vanishes quadratically at $\cL$ (and vanishes only at $\cL$), with the vanishing non-degenerate, in the sense that the Hessian is positive definite, corresponding to $\rho_0$ being a sum of squares of linear defining functions whose differentials span the conormal bundle of $\cL$ within $\Sigma$.} $\rho_0$ of $\cL$ within $\Sigma$ such that
+In view of the bicharacteristic flow on Kerr-de Sitter space (which, unlike the non-rotating de Sitter-Schwarzschild black holes, does not have this precise radial point structure), it is important to be slightly more general, as in \cite[\S2.2]{Va12}.
+Thus, we assume that $dp$ does not vanish where $p$ does, i.e.\ at $\Sigma$, and is linearly independent of $d\tau$ at $\{\tau=0,p=0\}=\Sigma\cap\Sb^*_XM$, so $\Sigma$ is a smooth submanifold of $\Sb^*M$ transversal to $\Sb^*_XM$.
+For $L$ assume simply that $L=L_+\cup L_-$, $L_\pm$ smooth disjoint submanifolds of $\Sb^*_X M$, given by $\cL_\pm\cap\Sb^*_XM$ where $\cL_\pm$ are smooth disjoint submanifolds of $\Sigma$ transversal to $\Sb^*_X M$ (these play the role of the two halves of the conormal bundles of event horizons), defined locally near $\Sb^*_X M$, with $\wt\rho^{m-1}\sH_p$ tangent to $\cL_\pm$, with a homogeneous degree zero quadratic defining function $\rho_0$ (explained below) of $\cL$ within $\Sigma$ such that

 and, with $\beta_1>0$,